 The flowers of Mesembryanthemum tortuosum may be white, pale yellow or pale pink.
 They have spindly narrow petals, spreading to a corolla width of 3 cm.
 The flower in picture has a pale yellow centre, the outer petal parts white.

-The species used to be called Sceletium tortuosum, also in this Album; it sometimes still goes by that name.
 The plant grows in the arid inland parts of the winter rainfall region in the south-west of South Africa.
-This specimen was seen at the Minwater farm near Oudtshoorn (Vlok and Schutte-Vlok, 2010; iSpot).
+This plant was seen at the Minwater farm near Oudtshoorn (Vlok and Schutte-Vlok, 2010; iSpot).